 Wild Boar Goulash

 Wild boar goulash with soured cream and smoked paprika.

-Wild boar makes a very delicious goulash – so I’ve decided to dice all the tender meat into large bite-sized cubes and go down the goulash route.
-I will slowly braise the meatier bones for a rich wild boar ragu, and the small hock will contribute to a hearty and meaty bean broth.
+I’ve been given a massive parcel of local wild boar.
+As I take it out to defrost, I realise there is a lot of meat, and I need to decide quickly what to cook.
+Wild boar makes a delicious goulash, so I’ve cut all the tender meat into large, bite-sized cubes.
+I will slowly braise the meatier bones for a rich wild boar ragu, and the small hock will contribute to a hearty bean broth.
 What a treat – food for free and for weeks.

-Firstly wild boar needs marinating.
-I covered everything in plenty of red wine with three tablespoons of red wine vinegar, added a bay leaf, peppercorns and allspice and left it for twenty-four hours.
+Firstly, wild boar needs marinating.
+Cover the meat with plenty of red wine, add three tablespoons of red wine vinegar, a bay leaf, peppercorns, and allspice, and leave it for twenty-four hours.

-Although I’m calling this a goulash, I’m not sure how authentic it is.
-In her excellent bible of European food, European Peasant Cookery, Elizabeth Luard clearly distinguishes between the various Hungarian or Austro-Hungarian dishes and recipes we associate with goulash or paprika-flavoured stew – each with their subtle differences.
+Although I’m calling this a goulash, I’m unsure how authentic it is.
+In her excellent bible of European food, European Peasant Cookery, Elizabeth Luard clearly distinguishes among the various Hungarian or Austro-Hungarian dishes and recipes we associate with Goulash or paprika-flavoured stew, each with its subtle differences.

 After marinating the meat, drain it (reserving the marinade) and dry it with a kitchen towel.
-Sear the meat in plenty of olive oil and then add the onion, celery, garlic, chopped red pepper and chopped carrots.
-Cook for a few minutes or until the onions are translucent.
-Stir in the oregano, caraway seeds, bay leaf, sweet and hot paprika and half the wine marinade.
+Skip this step if you are not using wild boar meat, and go straight to searing the meat in plenty of olive oil.
+Add the onion, celeriac, chopped red pepper, and carrots.
+Cook for a few seconds or until the onions are translucent.
+Stir in the oregano, caraway seeds, bay leaf, and sweet and hot paprika.
+Bloom the spices for a couple of minutes (do not burn!).
+Add half the wine marinade or beef stock.

-Bring to a boil and then simmer on very low heat.
-After thirty minutes, add a tablespoon of tomato paste, the tinned tomatoes, and a little more marinade.
+Bring to a boil and then simmer on very low.
+After thirty minutes, add a tablespoon of tomato paste, the tinned tomatoes, and a little more marinade (stock or red wine).
 Meanwhile, chop the potatoes and add them after the first hour of cooking.
-Simmer gently adding more marinade until the meat and potatoes are soft.
-Remember the stew should resemble more of a soup/stew.
+Simmer gently, adding more marinade until the meat and potatoes are soft.
+Remember, the stew should resemble more of a soup/stew.

-This batch of local boar was very gamey and made a fabulous rich stew.
-You can, of course, replace boar with beef, lamb or vegetables and beans, and replace the marinade with stock etc. If possible, it is also better to cook the goulash a day in advance and then reheat it on the day of serving – like any stew it’s always better the next day.
+This batch of local boar was very gamey and made a fabulous, rich stew.
+Of course, you can replace the boar with beef chuck or diced pork shoulder, vegetables or beans.
+If possible, it is also better to cook the Goulash a day in advance and then reheat it on the day of serving—like any stew; it’s always better the next day.

-Garnish with soured cream and smoked paprika.
+Garnish with sour cream and smoked paprika.
 Serve with a big green salad, sauerkraut or cabbage salad and plenty of bread to mop up the sauce.

+Wild Boar Goulash